Protect your online privacy with these three secure Linux web browsers that offer top-notch security features and enhanced privacy settings.

 A decent browser should not gather your browsing data and sell it to third parties, nor should it expose you to unwanted and annoying advertisements or other risks.

-Please continue reading for our complete guide to finding the best one for you.
+Please continue reading for our complete guide to finding the best one.

 1. Tor Browser

-Tor browser is a hardened version of Firefox that is set to run on the Tor network.
-It was designed to ensure that your internet history and identity remain anonymous when you’re online.
+Tor browser is a hardened Firefox version set to run on the Tor network.
+It was designed to ensure that your internet history and identity remain anonymous online.
 Tor hides your location by concealing your IP address, preventing any of your data from being monitored.

 It’s practically impossible to trace any data back to your device.
 In other words, the browser provides about as much online privacy as you can have while using the internet, except if you use a secure VPN.